 Update 12 July - The appeal by Tommy Robinson (Stephen Christopher Yaxley-Lennon) will now be heard by the Court of Appeal next Wednesday, 18 July.
-It appears that he is challenging his sentence (13 months in all) for contempt of court.
+It appears that he is challenging the length of his committal (13 months in all) for contempt of court.
 Lord Burnett, the Lord Chief Justice, will preside.

 On 25th May, from outside the Crown Court at Leeds, Mr Robinson used Facebook Live to broadcast in relation to an on-going trial.
 The broadcast, which lasted for over an hour, took place as defendants arrived for the morning court hearing.
 Police Officers outside the court building were aware for most (perhaps all) of the time that he was "live streaming."